-Private tours offer a fully focused view of Brugge & our time together with the cameras. (more info).
+Private tours are a fully focused view of Brugge & our time together with the cameras. (more info).

 220€ per private tourBook as Private Photo Tour

-- 3hr private tour based on tour chosen or as you prefer.
+- 3hr private tour on route or as you prefer.

-- Flexible meet point: Our usual spot or wherever.
+- Flexible meeting: Our usual spot or wherever.

 - Full choice/balance of learning vs. locations.

-- Deluxe Brugge map (printed) & tips & photo goodies.
+- Deluxe Brugge map & tips & photo goodies.

 All photo tours include a +1 “non camera” friend that may join for free but take no photos.

-- Give the tour booking to someone else at no extra charge, as long as you notify us first.
+- You can give the booking to someone else at no extra charge, of course please notify us first.

-A 75€ non-refundable deposit (per booked tour) is required to secure your private photo tour booking.
+A 75€ non-refundable deposit is required to secure your private photo tour booking.